 The Morgan 3 Wheeler has always been built with the intention of changing every journey into an adventure.
 Lift the safety catch from the 'bomb release' starter button, hear the massive twin cylinders detonate and choose your favourite destination.

-From the design perspective, we wanted to make a car as close to an aeroplane as possible, whilst providing space for a passenger and storage space at the back.
+From a design perspective, we wanted to make a car as close to an aeroplane as possible, whilst still providing space for a passenger and storage space at the back.
 The only purpose of the extravagant Morgan 3 Wheeler is to make driving fun.
 With a leather padded cockpit complete with aircraft instrumentation, the S&S 1983cc V Twin engine can make it feel like you really are flying.

 Morgan vehicles have always been constructed using the traditional body-on-frame method of attaching a panelled body onto a rolling chassis.
-This was the first method used during mass-production which started in the 1930’s.
+This was the first method used during mass-production, which started in the 1930s.
 We retain this method as it offers lightweight construction, and enables us to remain true to our heritage of using the finest materials - ash, leather and aluminium.

 Every Morgan is bespoke - tailored to your specification.
 As such we have a wide range of options ranging from special paint options through to custom stitchwork.